Matt Vierling Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff leads the league.
+- The Twins pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Twins have a 3.56 team ERA that ranks third among all MLB pitching staffs.
+- The Twins have a 3.69 team ERA that ranks third across all MLB pitching staffs.

-- Twins pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.
+- Twins pitchers combine to allow the eighth-fewest home runs in baseball (77 total, one per game).

-- Varland (3-2) gets the starting nod for the Twins in his 10th start of the season.
-He has a 4.70 ERA in 51 2/3 innings pitched, with 50 strikeouts.
+- Maeda (0-4 with a 9.00 ERA and 14 strikeouts in 16 2/3 innings pitched) makes the start for the Twins, his fifth of the season.

-- In his most recent time out on Sunday, the right-hander tossed 4 2/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering six hits.
+- The right-hander last appeared on Wednesday, April 26 against the New York Yankees, when he threw three innings, allowing 10 earned runs while giving up 11 hits.

-- The 25-year-old has amassed an ERA of 4.70, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents have a .254 batting average against him.
+- The 35-year-old has amassed an ERA of 9.00, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents are hitting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.